Nyx Albrant Nyx Albrant

 It All Begins Here

-During times of visionary based emotional healing, we connect more with nature.
+During times of visionary based emotional healing we connect more with nature.
 Looking for the dots, lines, and patterns as they knit new meaning in ourselves and new identities.
 This is the story of how this new understanding of life came to me…

-Though these inner spirits are guiding our bodies to connect through the metaphysical waves, guiding us to find the ritualistic performance and rhythms of the universe, we have lost to the concrete and iron of cities.
+Though these inner spirits are guiding our bodies to connect through the metaphysical airwaves, guiding us to find the ritualistic performance and rhythms of the universe, we have lost to the concrete and iron of cities.
 Music and dance still unify us in these spaces, many now looking to events that connect and inspire us to higher states of being.
 These synergistic energies show us something greater within the construct of time, understanding reality, and our safe places within nature.
 This inspired me to create new profound identities, new solutions to urban problems, and new ways of seeing through the divine mother.

-The wandering Kitsune spirit within me led me to move again.
-Awakening my high priestess of knowing, looking at the signs all around us and connecting the dots, and lines within nature, stirring me from the simulation.
+The wandering Kitsune spirit within me lead me to move again.
+Awakening my high priestess of knowing looking at the signs all around us and connecting the dots, and lines within nature, stirring me from the simulation.
 Breathing me into rebirth for a new reality for me to see with a head held high out of the matrix.
 To share this message of going back into the body to guide us back to our roots, rhythms, and fiery breaths.

 Community in the 4th Dimension